MurtazaKafka/biginagi-brooklyn/README.md

 ## Getting Started

-To use this theme, you will need to have a Shopify account and be familiar with the Shopify theme development process.
+To use this theme, you will need to have a Shopify Partner account and be familiar with the Shopify theme development process.

 ## Installing the Theme